Laurent147/cypress-qatouch/README.md

 * Pushes test results into QA Touch system.

-> ⚠️ Test Run Module structure isn't available through the public QA Touch api at the moment so all test cases are created in test run level folder
+> ⚠️ Test Run Module structure isn't available through QA Touch's api at the moment so all test cases are created in test run level folder.

 ## Installation